List of Roblox games: Jailbreak

-Jailbreak is a cops and robbers game which is among the most popular games on the site, accumulating tens of thousands of daily players, and which has been played a total of 6 billion times as of October 2022.
-Released in April 2017, Jailbreak was conceived and created as a more fleshed-out version of an earlier Roblox game called Prison Life.
+Jailbreak is an action-adventure game which is among the most popular games on the site, accumulating tens of thousands of daily players, and which has been played a total of 7 billion times as of August 2024.
+Released in April 2017, Jailbreak's gameplay consists of players in the role of criminals escaping prison and committing crimes such as heists, as well as players in the role of police and SWAT officers trying to stop them, which Barry Stevens of Entertainment Focus likened to the Grand Theft Auto series.
+The game was conceived and created as a more fleshed-out version of an earlier Roblox game called Prison Life.
 It accumulated over US$1 million in revenue during its first year of operation.

 Jailbreak was featured in Roblox's Ready Player One event, based around the release of the film.
 Alex Balfanz, a co-creator of Jailbreak, covered his undergraduate education at Duke University using funds from the game.

+In November 2025, it was announced that a film was being produced by Wind Sun Sky Entertainment based on Jailbreak.

 MeepCity

-MeepCity is a massively multiplayer online role-playing game with noted similarities to Club Penguin and Toontown Online.
+MeepCity (stylized in lowercase) is a massively multiplayer online role-playing game with noted similarities to Club Penguin and Toontown Online.
 In addition to its role-playing quantities, MeepCity also features customizable pets, called "Meeps".
 MeepCity's creator, Alex Binello, stated in 2018 that he was making enough money off the game to pay two employees and support his mother and brother.
 Binello is noted for his development techniques, which include playing the game on alternate accounts to gauge the reactions of new players.
 MeepCity was the first game on Roblox to pass 1 billion total visits.
 The game was averaging 100,000 concurrent players in July 2018.
-The game received a lot of criticism in early to late 2021 due to the number of e-daters inside the game and inappropriate clothing and actions found in the party feature.
-This caused the game to be placed as "under review" by Roblox on February 16, 2022, but the game got put back up a few hours later.
+The game received criticism throughout 2021 due to the number of online daters inside the game and inappropriate clothing and actions found in the party feature.
+This caused the game to be placed as "under review" by Roblox on February 16, 2022, but the game was put back up a few hours later.
 At the same time, it was announced that parties were to be removed.

 Murder Mystery 2

 Murder Mystery 2 is a social deduction game where players are randomly assigned roles to play each round.
 One player is selected to be a murderer, who must kill everyone to win.
 Another player is selected to be a sheriff and must kill the murderer to win; all remaining players are selected as innocents whose goal is to survive.
-If the sheriff dies, the innocent can grab the sheriff’s gun and be a hero.
 The game's level design has been praised by critics.